 How the Girls of Mariposa Changed This Teacher's View of the Dominican Republic and Himself

-Victor F., a 2018 Christianson Grantee, spent eight months in the Dominican Republic as a volunteer with the Mariposa DR Foundation, an organization devoted to empowering and educating young girls and young women to end generational poverty.
+Victor F., a 2018 Christianson Fellow, spent eight months in the Dominican Republic as a volunteer with the Mariposa DR Foundation, an organization devoted to empowering and educating young girls and young women to end generational poverty.
 He reflects on the powerful lesson he learned from his female students.

 As a volunteer with the Mariposa DR Foundation, I taught self-defense (I have a black belt in Karate), dance, and English.
 I also utilized my professional experience as a college admissions counselor to prepare the girls to attend United World College—a conglomerate of international schools around the world that shape leaders who care deeply about cross-cultural understanding—and similar institutions.